 - 94% of patients and their care partners said they had a better understanding of patient health conditions, better remembered the patient’s care plan, and felt more in control of care.

-- 71% of both patient and care partners reported patients more often taking medications as prescribed.
+- 71% of both patient and care partners reported patients taking medications as prescribed more often.

-- 33% care partners accessed notes because they weren’t able to attend an appointment.
+- 33% of care partners accessed notes because they were not able to attend an appointment.

 - Only 1 in 10 patients voiced concerns about privacy.

-Navigating the Health System.
-Managing health care demands can be difficult, particularly for individuals with complex health needs who often see multiple clinicians.
+Navigating the health system.
+Managing health care demands can be difficult, particularly for individuals with complex health needs who often see multiple health care professionals.
 Providing access to notes can help ensure that everyone on the care team, including the care partner, is on the same page with the goals of care.
-Sharing notes may also benefit clinicians by streamlining the flow of information among the care team, patient, and care partner.
+Sharing notes may also benefit you by streamlining the flow of information among your care team, your patient, and his/her care partner.

-Bridging the Gap for Limited English/Health Literacy.
-Although access to information through patient portals brings many benefits, not every patient has a computer and not everyone with a computer knows how to access and use the information in their health record.
+Bridging the gap for those with limited English/health literacy.
+Although access to information through patient portals brings many benefits, not every patient has a computer and not everyone with a computer knows how to access and use the information in the health record.
 In addition to helping care partners manage health activities, Wolff’s study suggests that shared access is an underused strategy that may help patients bridge health literacy deficits and lack of experience with technologies.